-More than 15,000 dedicated members of Victoria’s health workforce expressed their interest in working within the Victorian health system as part of the response to coronavirus (COVID-19).
+Since April 2020 more than 15,000 dedicated members of Victoria’s health workforce have expressed their interest in working within the Victorian health system as part of the response to coronavirus (COVID-19).

 Members of the Victorian health workforce who have already registered may be called upon in the coming weeks and months to support the Victorian health system to respond to potential outbreaks.

 We thank those members of our dedicated health workforce for their generosity in being willing to support the community during the pandemic.

 Health services may still require the skills of a range of other non-clinical staff, such as administrative, clerical and domestic staff.
 Please visit the Working for Victoria site to register your interest in any other roles under the $500 million Working for Victoria Fund.